Singers Glen, Virginia

-Singers Glen is an Census-designated place (CDP) located in Rockingham County, Virginia, and situated between Little North Mountain and Interstate 81.
+Singers Glen is a census-designated place (CDP) located in Rockingham County, Virginia, United States, and situated between Little North Mountain and Interstate 81.
 Singers Glen is a historic settlement that is registered by both the Virginia Historic Landmarks Commission and the United States Department of the Interior.
 The community comprises one road (Singers Glen Road), the Singers Glen Post Office, a recycling center, the Singers Glen School, the Singers Glen Volunteer Fire Company, Singers Glen volunteer rescue squad, one store, and a Methodist and Baptist Church.
 It is listed as a CDP for the United States Census 2020.